-The Ratana Community Board comprises of five members.
-Electors in the Ratana Community elect four members triennially.
+The Rātana Community Board comprises of five members.
+Electors in the Rāatana Community elect four members and one councillor is appointed. triennially.
 The fifth member is a Southern Ward Councillor.

 The Taihape Community Board comprises of six members.
-Electors in the Taihape Community elect four members triennially and the Rangitikei District Council appoints any two of the Northern Ward Councillors as members of the Community Board.
+Electors in the Taihape Community elect four members triennially and the Rangitikei District Council appoints the any two of the Northern Ward Councillors as members of the Community Board.
 The Taihape Community Board boundary was amended to be the same as the Northern Ward boundary.